deeqoo/Intro_Prog_Exercises/README.md

-Exercise for Intro Programming, Launch School.
+Exercises for Intro Programming, Learning ruby and versioning as well.